dotnet/msbuild/Documentation/specs/runtime-configuration-file.md

 ### `targets` Section (`.deps.json`)

-This section contains subsetted data from the input `project.lock.json`.

 Each property under `targets` describes a "target", which is a collection of libraries required by the application when run or compiled in a certain framework and platform context.
 A target **must** specify a Framework name, and **may** specify a Runtime Identifier.
-Targets without Runtime Identifiers represent the dependencies and assets used for compiling the application for a particular framework.
+Targets without Runtime Identifiers represent the dependencies and assets which are platform agnostic.
+These targets can also represent dependencies and assets which are used for compiling the application for a particular framework.
 Targets with Runtime Identifiers represent the dependencies and assets used for running the application under a particular framework and on the platform defined by the Runtime Identifier.
-In the example above, the `.NETStandardApp,Version=v1.5` target lists the dependencies and assets used to compile the application for `dnxcore50`, and the `.NETStandardApp,Version=v1.5/osx.10.10-x64` target lists the dependencies and assets used to run the application on `dnxcore50` on a 64-bit Mac OS X 10.10 machine.
+In the example above, the `.NETStandardApp,Version=v2.1` target lists the dependencies and assets used to run and compile the application for `netcoreapp2.1`.
+If the app was published specifically for 64-bit Mac OS X 10.10 machine, it would also contain a target `.NETStandardApp,Version=v2.1/osx.10.10-x64` which would list the dependencies and assets used to run the application on that specific platform.

-There will always be two targets in the `[appname].runtimeconfig.json` file: A compilation target, and a runtime target.
-The compilation target will be named with the framework name used for the compilation (`.NETStandardApp,Version=v1.5` in the example above).
-The runtime target will be named with the framework name and runtime identifier used to execute the application (`.NETStandardApp,Version=v1.5/osx.10.10-x64` in the example above).
+There will always at least one target in the `[appname].deps.json` file: the platform neutral list of runtime and compilation dependencies.
+In cases of a platform specific application there would be two targets: a compilation target, and a runtime target.
+The compilation target will be named with the framework name used for the compilation (`.NETStandardApp,Version=v2.1` in the example above).
+The runtime target will be named with the framework name and runtime identifier used to execute the application (`.NETStandardApp,Version=v2.5/osx.10.10-x64` in the example above).
 However, the runtime target will also be identified by name in the `runtimeOptions` section, so that the host does not need to parse and understand target names.

 The content of each target property in the JSON is a JSON object.
 Each property of that JSON object represents a single dependency required by the application when compiled for/run on that target.
 The name of the property contains the ID and Version of the dependency in the form `[Id]/[Version]`.
 The content of the property is another JSON object containing metadata about the dependency.